daudix/daudix.one/_posts/2023-06-12-gemini-exploring-the-cozy-world-of-capsules-and-space.md

 ## Gemini Browsers

-Gemini is a protocol that are not supported by regular web browsers, so you will need a separate browser for it.
+Gemini is a protocol that are not supported by <abbr title="Firefox, Chrome, Safari and etc.">regular</abbr> web browsers, so you will need a separate browser for it.
 As Gemini protocol are much easier than web, there are a lot of browsers for it, some good ones are:

 - [Lagrange](https://github.com/skyjake/lagrange) (Cross-platform) - Beautiful, fast and customizable Gemini browser
 - [Geopard](https://github.com/ranfdev/Geopard) (Linux) - Colorful and adaptive Libadwaita Gemini browser written in Rust